-There are a few key ingredients I use in this chocolate cake recipe to produce such a super moist, but light and tender crumb.
-I’ll start with the most obvious ingredient first:
+I use a few key ingredients in this chocolate cake recipe to produce such a super moist but light and tender crumb.
+I’ll start with the most obvious component first:

-- Olive Oil– Like most cake recipes, this gluten-free chocolate cake recipe needs fat.
-Olive oil is light tasting, and adds the perfect amount of silky-smoothness to the cake.
+- Olive Oil– This gluten-free chocolate cake recipe needs fat like most cake recipes.
+Olive oil is light tasting and adds the perfect amount of silky-smoothness to the cake.

-- Canned Coconut Milk (Full Fat)– Coconut milk is rich in flavor and high in fat, just like buttermilk, yogurt, or sour cream, which you often see in cake recipes that aren’t dairy-free.
-Many other gluten-free chocolate cake recipes call for a dairy-free milk of some kind, but most are too thin, and too low-fat to aid in producing moisture-rich texture.
+- Canned Coconut Milk (Full Fat)– Coconut milk is rich in flavor and fat, just like buttermilk, yogurt, or sour cream, which you often see in cake recipes that aren’t dairy-free.
+Many other gluten-free chocolate cake recipes call for dairy-free milk, but most are too thin and low-fat to aid in producing a moisture-rich texture.

-- Unsweetened Apple Sauce– Apple sauce is such a wonderful way to add moisture, without adding additional fat.
+- Unsweetened Apple Sauce– Apple sauce is an excellent way to add moisture without adding fat.

 Watch Your Baking Time

-- Don’t Over Bake– The trick is to pull your cakes out of the oven as soon as they are set/finished baking, so closely watch them the last few minutes of baking.
-I like to test doneness by using my pointer finger to gently press the middle of each cake.
-If the cake is somewhat firm and springy, it’s done.
-If your finger makes an indention or comes away with batter on it, the cake is not done.
+- Don’t Over Bake– Closely watch the cakes during the last few minutes.
+I like to test doneness by gently pressing the middle of each cake with my pointer finger.
+When done, the cake is firm and springy.
+However, bake longer if your finger makes an indention or comes away with batter.

 Gluten-Free Dairy-Free Chocolate Cake Substitutions

 Each ingredient called for in this recipe is used for a specific purpose.
-If I think a possible substitute might work, I’ve listed it below, otherwise, if you make any adjustments, I can’t guarantee your results.
+If a possible substitute might work, I’ve listed it below; otherwise, if you make any adjustments, I can’t guarantee your results.
 Have a question?
 Don’t be afraid to leave me a comment below!

-Tapioca Starch, Sorghum Flour, Brown Rice Flour– It is very rare that I use a gluten-free all purpose flour mix in any of my recipes.
+Tapioca Starch, Sorghum Flour, Brown Rice Flour– It is infrequent that I use a gluten-free all-purpose flour mix in any of my recipes.
 This specific gluten-free starch and flours work best in this recipe.
-It is possible that millet flour may work well as a substitute for the brown rice flour, but I haven’t tried it myself.
+Millet flour may work well as a substitute for brown rice flour, but I haven’t tried it myself.

 Organic Cane Sugar– You can substitute with regular, non-organic sugar.

-Unsweetened Cocoa Powder– I use a high-quality baking cocoa like Rodelle or Anthony’s brand.
+Unsweetened Cocoa Powder– I use high-quality baking cocoa like Rodelle or Anthony’s.

 Xanthan Gum– Xanthan gum is vital to the success of this recipe, as it binds everything together.
-You might be able to substitute guar gum, but I haven’t tested it.
+You might be able to substitute guar gum, but I still need to test it.

-Eggs– I have not made this cake without eggs, but I feel like it might work well without them (because there’s only 2!).
+Eggs– I have not made this cake without eggs, but it might work well without them (because there are only 2!).
 I would use chia eggs as a substitute (1 tablespoon chia meal + 3 tablespoons hot water = 1 chia egg).
-Just remember you need to double the chia egg recipe because you’re replacing 2 eggs!
+Remember, double the chia egg recipe because you’re replacing two eggs!